 Easter is not about brightly colored eggs, wearing pastels, or enjoying a big meal, although it could include these.
-Easter is about the death and resurrection of Jesus Christ.
+Easter is about the death and Resurrection of Jesus Christ.

-Death seems so cruel, so harsh, and so final.
+Especially in times like these, death seems so cruel, so harsh, and so final.
 That is what the disciples were feeling when they saw their Lord, whom they had left everything to follow, hanging on the cross.
 They were devastated.
 Death had crushed them.
 But if they would have gone back in their memories, they would have recalled an important event and statement Jesus had made.